-The project implements measures at government level in all four selected partner countries.
+The project implements measures at government level in all five selected partner countries.
 These measures aim at raising awareness among decision-makers about effective climate policy and improving national frameworks.
 Pilot projects on specific thematic areas will also be implemented and offer great potential for sharing experience and results at the regional and international level.
 Effective knowledge management creates multiplier effects in other countries of the project region and at international level.

 The measures are implemented in cooperation with numerous partners, including civil society stakeholders, universities, clubs and associations as well as individual experts.

 The project supports the German Federal Ministry for Economics and Climate Action (BMWK) and the participating commissioning party Federal Foreign Office with expert advice and implements individual as well as small-scale measures in the countries of the project region.
 The goal is to develop the capacities to implement ambitious climate action policy.

 Awareness is raised among decision-makers in the partner countries about the need for integrated climate policies and the associated opportunities.
 As a result, national decision-makers from various ministries in the pilot project countries step up their efforts to design national climate policies through interministerial coordination.